LIME’S

 removing carbon

 Think of carbon removals as the “net” in net zero.
 Once you reduce carbon as much as possible, the remaining CO2 can be removed.
 This includes nature-based approaches, like restoring forests or peatlands, or through technologies including direct air capture and storage.
-In order to achieve net zero, after aggressive carbon reductions, we’ll need to remove carbon from the environment to offset the small remaining balance of our carbon footprint.
+So, even if we're able to maximize our carbon reductions, to achieve net zero in the future we'll also need to look at ways we can remove carbon from the environment to try to offset the remaining balance of our carbon footprint.
 (Think about the business trip on a plane that hasn’t yet converted to Sustainable Aviation Fuel, for example.)

 Removing Emissions